Muskogee, Oklahoma: Climate

-These data were accessed through the WRCC and were compiled over the years 1905 to 2016.
-The record high occurred in August 1936, and the record low in 1905.
+According to the Köppen Climate Classification system, Muskogee has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Muskogee was 118 F on August 10, 1936, while the coldest temperature recorded was -14 F on February 13, 1905.
+The city falls within USDA plant hardiness zone 7b (5 to 10 F).

 Floods

 Muskogee is a soft spot for floods.
 In May 2019, waters rose more than 42 feet on the Arkansas River.
 Those levels had not been reached since 1943 (although 1986 came close with water 39.6 feet high).
 The U.S.S.
 Batfish docked at the city's military harbor broke free on the river.
 Two barges filled with tons of phosphate broke loose and threatened to break the dam they were heading towards.
 Webber Falls was ordered to evacuate immediately.